Trump To Take Virtual Centre Stage In Davos - UrduPoint

 US trade partners and rivals already had a chance to react in Davos earlier this week, as they brace for a second round of his America First policies.

-Without invoking Trump's name, Chinese Vice Premier Ding Xuexiang warned: "There are no winners in a trade war."
+German Chancellor Olaf Scholz vowed to defend free trade but took a conciliatory tone, saying that he had good earlier discussions with Trump.

-European Commission president Ursula von der Leyen said Brussels was ready to negotiate with Trump.
-But she also underscored the European Union's diverging policy with him on climate, saying the bloc would stick by the Paris accord.
+European Union chief Ursula von der Leyen said Brussels was ready to negotiate with Trump, but she also underscored the bloc's diverging policy with him on climate, saying it would stick by the Paris accord.

-Julie Teigland, a managing partner at EY consulting firm, told AFP: "Trump has been running America like America Inc. He's been very focused on getting the best advantage for the US in any way that he can."

 Recent Stories